SoftwareHeritage/swh-graph/docs/grpc-api.rst

 Protobuf API Reference
 ======================

-The GRPC API is specified in a single self-documenting `protobuf <https://developers.google.com/protocol-buffers>`_ file, which is available in the ``proto/swhgraph.proto`` file of the swh-graph repository:
+The gRPC API is specified in a single self-documenting `protobuf <https://developers.google.com/protocol-buffers>`_ file, which is available in the ``proto/swhgraph.proto`` file of the swh-graph repository: